Shiphrah and Puah: Exodus 1:15–1:21

 saying, 16 “When you deliver the Hebrew women, look at the birthstool: if it is a boy, kill him; if it is a girl, let her live.”
 17 The midwives, fearing God, did not do as the king of Egypt had told them; they let the boys live.
 18 So the king of Egypt summoned the midwives and said to them, “Why have you done this thing, letting the boys live?”
 19 The midwives said to Pharaoh, “Because the Hebrew women are not like the Egyptian women: they are vigorous.
 Before the midwife can come to them, they have given birth.”
 20 And God dealt well with the midwives; and the people multiplied and increased greatly.
 21 And [God] established households for the midwives, because they feared God.

 Interpretations

-The Babylonian Talmud, tracate Sotah 11b, identifies Shiphrah with Jochebed, the mother of Moses, and Puah with Miriam, Moses' sister, making the two midwives mother and daughter, respectively.
+The Babylonian Talmud, tractate Sotah 11b, identifies Shiphrah with Jochebed, the mother of Moses, and Puah with Miriam, Moses' sister, making the two midwives mother and daughter, respectively.
 See, for example, Judah Loew ben Bezalel's Gur Aryeh: Sifrei Chachamim.